32 years ago - Etta Candy is born on her parent's ranch in Texas.

 14 years ago - 18-year-old Etta moves to Gateway City to attend college.

 10 years ago - 22-year-old Etta graduates and starts her fashion line.
-She goes with Diana to help free Themyscera from Felix Faust, and tells off the Amazons when they banish her.
+She goes with Diana Prince to help free Themyscera from Felix Faust, and tells off the Amazons when they banish her.

 Modern comics seem to have a real problem interpreting the intentions of Wonder Woman creator William Moulton Marston.
 A lot of his innovations were in expressing the conflicts and strengths of women through metaphorical characters that really don't hold up when viewed through an entirely male-centric lens.
 Etta, for example, was a big, fun woman that was aware of her weight but never let it slow her down, often diving right into the fight alongside her friend and who never doubted her own awesomeness.
 After Marston's passing she almost immediately began being depicted as shy and weight-concious, as though the writers just couldn't fathom how a plus-sized character could be competent and awesome.
 Even most of the modern interpretations suggested that she had to lose weight to gain self-respect, which plays into notions of body image that fly in the face of the whole idea she was intended to represent.
 We've tried to re-imagine her as a more complete expression of the character we believe she was intended to be; Diana's friend and confidant, and a powerful, capable woman in her own right, no matter her size.